Joe2308/milestone-1-test-run/README.md

 # Milestone Project 1
 ![Recoil Wedding Band Logo](/assets/images/recoil-logo.png)

 This project is based on a corporate events / wedding band that has a growing fan base in Ireland and the Uk.
+It is actually my own band that I set up 10 years ago but is no longer together and does not have an existing website.
+I had alot of images and videos from different events of which I am the owner.
+I worked as a musician in the wedding and corporate events industry for almost 15 years and I was delighted to see this as an option for my first milestone project.

 The main objectives for the site are to book more gigs and also gain more followers on social media.
 To achieve these goals I have included emotive and visual content to grab the users attention.
 The site's layout allows for easy navigation to guide the user towards the best information that will lead to a conversion in the form of a direct booking or a contact form enquiry.